CooperDenny/AFLBrownlowPredictor2023/README.md

 ## Predicted Leaderboard

-The model predicts the following leaderboard for the 2023 Brownlow Medal.
-Predicted votes are pretty close to the actual votes for the top 20.
+The model predicts the following top 20 for the 2023 Brownlow Medal.
+Predicted votes are pretty close to the actual votes.

 | Player | Team | Predicted Votes | Actual Votes |
 | :----- | :--- | :-------------- | :----------- |